Seeking Alpha in Crypto Market Crash

 • No overlapping sequences (must return to IDLE before new entry)

-• Transaction costs excluded (focus on strategy mechanics; cost modeling deferred to production implementation)
+• Transaction costs excluded (focus on strategy mechanics)

 • Slippage on limit orders assumed negligible at institutional venue depth